ttntm/ttntm/src/games.md

 ## Strategy Games & Sims

 **Cities: Skylines**
 One of the rare gems that I completely got lost in.
 Played both the PC and the PS4 versions; the PC version wins, because there are mods that change both gameplay (i.e. traffic) and visuals (i.e. user created assets like buildings).
 Early (unmodded/vanilla) cities were fun, but what I really discovered as "my thing" was building smaller, highly customized towns that were close/r to reality and (mostly) built using individually placed buildings instead of the vanilla game’s autopopulated zones.
-It’s definitely a time-consuming game, can be tedious too (traffic…), but building {% ext "a somewhat realistic looking city and looking at it from above", "https://i.imgur.com/Vngxk8K.jpeg" %} felt rewarding to me.
+It’s definitely a time-consuming game, can be tedious too (traffic…), but building [a somewhat realistic looking city](/img/CS_Screenshot.jpg) and looking at it from above felt rewarding to me.

 **Freelancer**
 Probably the best "space sim RPG" I ever played.
 Good story, an open world that felt alive and pretty cool ship you could fly around in.
 I played many other games that looked similar since then, but none ever came close.